minerbadd/MUSE/data/muse/docs/lib/map.md

 --:- where place? count?? -> _Report movement direction, distance to named place (or all) three (or count) closest places._

---:- headings rate? place? count?? -> _Repeated movement report at specified rate (or every five) seconds)._
+--:- headings rate? place? count?? -> _Repeated movement report at specified rate (or every _G.Muse.rates.headings) seconds)._

 --:- near place? span?? -> _Report points within span blocks (or all) of named place (or current player or turtle position)._